adiOmann/OOP_EX3/README.md

 # OOP EX3 - Directed Weighted Graph Python
-This asssinment has written by Adi Oman and Adi Miller.
+This project has written by Adi Oman and Adi Miller.

 The project implements a data structure of weighted and directional gragh in Python.